jbelyeu/unfazed/README.md

 Extended read-backed phasing adds sensitivity by chaining reads together using mutually overlapped heterozygous sites, i.e. if two reads have the same allele for a given het site, those reads must come from the same parent.
 This allows the search distance from a given de novo variant to extend farther than possible with a single read pair.

 ### Allele-balance CNV phasing
-Copy-number variants allow an additional method of phasing, wherein potential heterozygous sites are found inside the copy-altered region.
+Unfazed also applies an additional phasing technique to copy-number variants (CNVs), by using the allele balance of heterozygous sites are found inside the copy-altered region.
-* In a deletion, the allele of the de novo CNV's origin parent should disappear and all sites should be HOM_REF for the other parent's allele.
+* In a deletion, the allele of the de novo CNV's origin parent disappears and all sites should be HOM_REF for the other parent's allele.
 * In a duplication, the allele balance of the de novo CNV's origin parent should be about double in proportion to the allele from the other parent.

 ## How to use it
 Unfazed is available for install from conda.
 Requires at least Python 3.5.

-`conda install unfazed `
+`conda install -c bioconda unfazed `

 <details>
   <summary>Unfazed options:</summary>

   ```

+UNFAZED v0.2.3
 usage: unfazed [-h] [-v] -d DNMS -s SITES -p PED [-b BAM_DIR]
                [--bam-pairs [BAM_PAIRS [BAM_PAIRS ...]]] [-t THREADS]
                [-o {vcf,bed}] [--include-ambiguous] [--verbose]
-               [--outfile OUTFILE]
+               [--outfile OUTFILE] [-r REFERENCE]

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --version         Installed version (0.1.5)
+  -v, --version         Installed version (0.2.3)
   -d DNMS, --dnms DNMS  valid VCF OR BED file of the DNMs of interest> If BED,
                         must contain chrom, start, end, kid_id, var_type
                         columns (default: None)